 The internet is an ecosystem that was literally made to distribute information.
 It was built to faciliate education.
 Today, there are literally millions of platforms that enable you to educate an audience.

 The final form of value is execution.
 With the execution model, the content that you produce helps people to execute a task.
 This can be a tool such as a calendar, a planner, or a calculator.
 It can be a recipe.
-It can be motivational content that inspires.
 It can be a platform that helps you tell your story.
 It can even be a PSA to raise awareness for a cause.
 Whatever form it takes, this content provides value by making unpleasant tasks easier.

-There are millions of accounts on Instagram that exclusively post motivational content.
-There are thousands of online services that help you plan, track and organize.
+There are millions of apps and online services that help you plan, track and organize.
 There are fitness blogs, fashion blogs, and tech blogs.
 All of these resources help audiences in some way, whether it's taking the guesswork out of meal prep, or planning their wardrobes.

-When you can produce content, or build a tool that hits all three of these value categories, you have hit the trifecta of valuable content.
+When you can produce content, or build a tool that hits three or more of these value categories, you have hit the trifecta of valuable content.
 Many of the services that we use on a daily basis accomplish this.
 Facebook, Instagram, LinkedIn, YouTube, etc,.
 Each of these services provide entertainment.
 They can educate us.
+They can motivate us.
 And they are also tools that we can use.

 Take Instagram for example.
 Millions of people, every day, spend hours on Instagram just looking at other peoples pictures.
 In this way, Instagram provides entertainment.
 In the same vein, many people follow industry leaders on Instagram to stay up to date on the latest trends.
 In this way, Instagram provides education.
 And of course, those who post photos & videos to Instagram are using it as a tool, to help tell their story.

-As you begin to produce your own content, you are going to want to think of it in terms of these three qualities.
+As you begin to produce your own content, you are going to want to think of it in terms of these four qualities.
 Does it entertain?
 Does it educate?
+Does it motivate or inspire?
 Does it help the audience execute?
-Or, is it simply an image that does little more than toot your own horn?
+Or, is it simply an image that does little more than sing your own praises?
 Almost all of the content that exists today is self-serving.
 As a result, very few people outside yourself and your family/friends will care about it.
 The sooner you start creating content that has wider appeal, the sooner you will start to see success with your audience.